 Risk Summary Discontinue simvastatin when pregnancy is recognized.
-Alternatively, consider the ongoing therapeutic needs of the individual patient.
+Alternatively, consider the ongoing therapeutic needs of the

-Simvastatin decreases synthesis of cholesterol and possibly other biologically active substances derived from cholesterol; therefore, simvastatin may cause fetal harm when administered to pregnant patients based on the mechanism of action [see Clinical Pharmacology (12.1)].
-In addition, treatment of hyperlipidemia is not generally necessary during pregnancy.
-Atherosclerosis is a chronic process and the discontinuation of lipid-lowering drugs during pregnancy should have little impact on the outcome of long-term therapy of primary hyperlipidemia for most patients.
-Available data from case series and prospective and retrospective observational cohort studies over decades of use with statins in pregnant women have not identified a drug-associated risk of major congenital malformations.
-Published data to determine if there is a drug-associated risk of miscarriage (see Data).
-In animal reproduction studies, no adverse developmental effects were observed in pregnant rats or rabbits orally administered sinvastatin during the period of organogenesis at doses that resulted in 2.5 and 2 times, respectively, the human exposure at the maximum recommended human dosage of 80 mg/day, based on body surface area (mg/m2) (see Data).
+Atherosclerosis is a chronic process and the discontinuation of lipid-lowering drugs during pregnancy should have little impact on the outcome of long-term therapy of primary hyperlipidemia for most patients Available data from case series and prospective and retrospective observational cohort studies over decades of use with statins in pregnant women have not identified a drug-associated risk of major congenital malformations.
+Published data from prospective and retrospective observational cohort studies with simvastatin use in pregnant women are insufficient to determine if there is a drug-associated risk of miscarriage (see Data).

+In animal reproduction studies, no adverse developmental effects were observed in pregnant rats or rabbits orally administered sinvastatin during the period of organogenesis at doses that resulted in 2.5 and 2 times, respectively, the human exposure at the maximum recommended human dosage of $80 \, \text{mg/day}$, based on body surface area (mg,